arthaaes/periplus-automation/README.md

 PS C:\openway\periplus-automation\periplus-automation>
 ```

-This output shows that the test suite ran successfully and Maven returned **BUILD SUCCESS**.
+This result shows that the project compiled successfully and the automated test passed.

 ---

-## Notes About the Current Implementation
+## Current Limitations

-A few notes about my current solution:

-- this is focused on one main positive flow required by the assignment
+This project is still simple and focused only on the main positive scenario required by the assignment.

+Some limitations of the current version:

+- only one main cart scenario is automated
+- test data is still simple and fixed
+- verification can still be improved to be more specific
-- the code is intentionally kept simple and readable
+- the code was written with learning purpose, since this is my first time using Java
-- the project uses page objects to make the structure cleaner
-- some waits were added because website loading can be slow depending on network conditions

-In my case, access can be slower because I am currently living in China and sometimes need to use a VPN route through Indonesia to access the website.
-Because of that, I tried to make the test stable enough for a slow-loading environment.

 ---

-## Possible Future Improvements
+## Possible Improvements

-If this project were continued, some possible improvements would be:
+If I continue this project later, I would improve these parts:

-- move login data to environment variables or config file
+- move login data into config or environment variables
-- improve cart verification using more specific UI elements
-- add more negative and edge test cases
+- add more cart test cases, including negative cases
+- make cart verification more specific
-- add reporting and screenshots on failure
+- add screenshots or reports for failed tests
-- improve driver/browser version handling if needed

 ---

-## Author Note
+## Personal Note

-This project was created as part of a QA internship technical task.
-Since this is my first time learning Java, I tried to keep the solution practical, readable, and aligned with the assignment requirements while still using a proper automation test structure.
+This is my first time learning Java, so in this project I tried to make the solution work correctly while also keeping the structure understandable.
+I used a simple Page Object Model approach because it helped me organize the code better and made the test flow easier to read.